10sr/dowwner/README.md

 You cannot create directories or pages that start with `.`.
 These names are all reserved for special porpose.
-For example, if a page name is prefixed by `.hist.`, dowwner shows the list of backup files of the page.
+For example, if a page name is prefixed by `.edit.`, dowwner shows the edit page.

 ### Page Hierarchy